Harsh-1309/maryam-topic-modeling/README.md

     - Layers can be increased or more specialised/complex layers can be added for better performance.
     - The weights and biases of trained model and correspondingly generated word embeddings for each word in the dataset are saved in "saved_weights/" and "saved_embeddings/" directories respectively.

+###  This architecture follows simialr approach to how word2vec is trained, but uses more input information than word2vec.
+In theory it should perform better, but through testing and benchmarking is yet to be done.

+### These embeddings can be used for any purpose, may it be classification or clustering or topic modelling.